About Stephen Ministry at Faith Episcopal Church

 How does Stephen Ministry work at Faith Church?
 When someone requests a Stephen Minister, Linda West, our Care Coordinator, will meet with the person, explain what Stephen Ministry is, and help determine whether Stephen Ministry is the kind of care that person needs.
 The Care Coordinator matches that person with one of our available Stephen Ministers.
 Men are matched with male Stephen Ministers and women with female Stephen Ministers.
 The Stephen Minister will then call that person and begin meeting with him or her for about an hour each week for as long as the need is there.
 Everything a care receiver says to his or her Stephen Minister is kept confidential.
 The Stephen Minister doesn’t try to solve problems: rather he or she listens, cares, prays, and helps the care receiver find his or her path to healing and wholeness.

 How do I request a Stephen Minister for myself or another person?
-To explore more about how a Stephen Minister might provide care for you or another person, you can contact the Care Coordinator, Linda West.
-You also can contact one of the Stephen Leaders – Jim Willoughby and Suzanne Parr.
-Our priest Fr.
-Sean Cox also would be happy to discuss Stephen Ministry with you.
+To explore more about how a Stephen Minister might provide care for you or another person, you can contact the Care Coordinator, Linda West at email@example.com .
+You can also contact one of the Stephen Leaders or the Faith Church office.
 If you are requesting a Stephen Minister for another person, be sure to secure that person’s permission first.

 Jesus said: “Love one another.
 As I have loved you, so you must love one another.”
 John 13:34b